 Natural Insulation Materials

-Natural insulation materials, such as hemp and sheep wool, are eco-friendly options that provide excellent thermal performance.
+Wood fibre, along with other natural insulation materials such as hemp and sheep wool, is an eco-friendly option that provides excellent thermal performance.
 These renewable resources contribute to sustainability in building practices and allow walls to breathe, helping to manage moisture and improve indoor air quality.

 Installing a Vapour Barrier

-Installing a continuous vapour barrier is a critical step in the insulation process to prevent moisture buildup.
+Installing a continuous vapour barrier with moisture resistance is a critical step in the insulation process to prevent moisture buildup.
 The barrier should be sealed properly at all edges to ensure its effectiveness in moisture prevention.

 Proper Positioning